ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Reference Integrity Measurements:

-: Signed measurements about a computing context's characteristics that are provided by a vendor or manufacturer and are intended to be used as declarative guidannce {{-sacmterm}} (e.g. a signed CoSWID).
+: Signed measurements about a computing context's characteristics that are provided by a vendor or manufacturer and are intended to be used as declarative guidance {{-sacmterm}} (e.g. a signed CoSWID).

+Trusted Building Block (TBB)

+:The parts of the Root of Trust that do not have shielded locations or protected capabilities.
+Typically platform-specific.
+An example of a TBB is the combination of the CRTM, connection of the CRTM storage to a motherboard, the connection of the TPM to a motherboard, and a mechanisms for determining Physical Presence.

 Trustworthiness:

 : The qualities of computing context characteristics that guarantee a specific behavior specified by declarative guidance.
 Trustworthiness is not an absolute property but defined with respect to a computing context, corresponding declarative guidance, and has a scope of confidence.
-A trusted system is trustworthy. [refactor defintion with RFC4949 terms]
+A trusted system is trustworthy. [refactor definition with RFC4949 terms]

-: Trustworthy Computing Context: a computing context that guarantees trustworthy behavior and/or composition (with respect to certain declarative guidance and a scope of confideence).
+: Trustworthy Computing Context: a computing context that guarantees trustworthy behavior and/or composition (with respect to certain declarative guidance and a scope of confidence).
 A trustworthy computing context is a trusted system.

 : Trustworthy Statement: evidence that trustworthy conveyed by a computing context that is not necessarily trustworthy. [update with tamper related terms]